How to Become a Hardware Engineer

 Our devices continue to get smaller, more efficient, and more accessible.
 According to PEW Research Center, the percentage of Americans with smartphones grew from 35% to 85% between 2011 and 2021.
 Hardware engineers' research and innovations make this rapid growth possible.

-Here, we examine the typical paths to become a hardware engineer.
+Here, we examine the average computer hardware engineer salary and typical paths to become a hardware engineer.
 Discover what education and experience these professionals need and learn what they can expect along the way.

 What Is a Hardware Engineer?